 Over the course of two sessions, practitioners and experts reviewed in detail a draft version of the forthcoming IIJ Criminal Justice Practitioner’s Guide for Addressing REMVE (hereinafter the IIJ REMVE Practitioner’s Guide), which the IIJ is developing through this initiative.
 Participants discussed the historical context and current outlook for REMVE, as well as the tools that practitioners and policymakers have at their disposal to address such threats effectively and in compliance with the rule of law.
 They provided invaluable insights, based on their own first-hand professional experience, which will shape the final version of the IIJ REMVE Practitioner’s Guide and the good practices it will contain.

-The IIJ will continue to advance the REMVE initiative by finalising the IIJ REMVE Practitioner’s Guide for publication this spring, and by using this document as the basis for capacity-building workshops for criminal justice practitioners, which are scheduled to begin later in the year.
+The IIJ will continue to advance the REMVE Initiative by finalising the IIJ REMVE Practitioner’s Guide for publication in 2021, and by using this document as the basis for capacity-building workshops for criminal justice practitioners, which are scheduled to begin later in the year.

 For more information on the IIJ REMVE Initiative, please contact Programme Manager Winthrop Wells.